42AGV/ft_transcendence/README.md

 ### Seed the database

-We use a knex script to seed the database, more info [here](https://knexjs.org/guide/migrations.html#seed-files).
+We use knex to seed the database, more info [here](https://knexjs.org/guide/migrations.html#seed-files).

 To create a seed file, run the following command from the transcendence-app directory (replace `seed_name` with the name you want)